Convexity on manifolds without focal points and applications: Some applications of convex functions in manifolds without focal points

-where $V_p(r)$ is the volume of a metric ball of radius $r$ about $p$ in $M$. \end{proposition} As mentioned in the introduction, the question of whether a simply connected harmonic manifold that carries a Kähler structure must be a symmetric space is still unresolved.
-However, in the context of Damek–Ricci spaces this has been verified.
-Therefore, at least in certain special cases such as harmonic manifolds without focal points, the resulting volume growth reflects the same rigidity, in accordance with Bishop–Günther’s comparison theorem \cite[Theorem III.4.2]{Chavel:2006}. \\
+We remark here that the question of whether a simply connected harmonic manifold that carries a Kähler structure must be a symmetric space is still unresolved.
+However, in the context of Damek–Ricci spaces this has been verified \cite[\S 4.1.12]{Vanhecke:1995}.\\

+While the theme of this article is to use growth conditions of Jacobi tensors instead of bounds on sectional curvature, imposing lower bounds on sectional curvatures in addition to growth conditions of Jacobi tensors gives better estimates for volume growth (including in the K\"ahler case).
+Let $p\in M$ be arbitrary but fixed.
+Let $A_v$ be the Lagrange tensor along $\gamma_{_v}$ satisfying $A_v(0) = 0$ and $A_{v}'(0)=\mathrm{Id}$ for each $v \in S_pM$.
+Then the area of a geodesic sphere $S_p(t)$ of radius $t$ about $p$ is given by \cite[p. $151$]{Knieper:2016}